-Memories don’t live like people do, they will always stay with you.
+Memories don’t leave like people do, they will always stay with you.

 From the Zinadene Zidan head-butt on Materazzi in the 2006 World Cup Final, to the flying-kick on Alonso by De Jon in this years final game in South Africa, football has some moments that are shocking, pure genius, funny or just simply touching…Like Casilla’s snog on his reporter-girlfriend during an interview soon after Spain were crowned Football’s World Champions 2010 yesterday in South Africa.

 Some moments are so memorable, you wonder why the TV Broadcasters don’t show them at all, for example, did you see…